edgedb/edgedb/docs/reference/bindings/index.rst

 Client Libraries
 ================

-EdgeDB client libraries are a bit higher level than usual database bindings.
+|Gel| client libraries are a bit higher level than usual database bindings.
 In particular, they contain:

 * Structured data retrieval